Lana-Software/Lana-App/README.md

 ## Get Started

-> Refer [here](https://lana-software.github.io/Lana-App/) for detailed instructions and documentation about all our features
+> Refer <a href="https://lana-software.github.io/Lana-App/" target="_blank" rel="noopener noreferrer">here</a> for detailed instructions and documentation about all our features

 First head up to our official website clicking [here](www.lanaapp.com)